barryclark/jekyll-now/_posts/2016-10-09-TGlavan-seventh-blog.md

 publish: true
 ---

-Welcome Back
+Welcome Back,

-I hope this blogs finds you not in a paniced state
+I hope this blogs finds you in a non-panicked state induced by Midterm grade abiguity, but regardless we must continue.

 Last week I briefly mentioned a few readings which can be found here: